Choosing the right riding boot is important for comfort, stability and control while riding.

 - the wrong type of riding boot was chosen

-With more than 60 years of experience with riding boots, Van Huet helps riders find the right fit.
+With more than 60 years of experience with riding boots, Peter van Huet helps riders find the right fit.

 In this guide you will find practical articles with advice and explanations.